voebe25/Factory_app_Docs/Introduction.md

 <b>Need :</b>

-This app is an attempt to oragnize the unorganized factory setups.
+This app is an attempt to oragnize the unstructured factory setups.

 <b>Defintions :</b>